Territory Planning &

 Customer Cohort Analysis

-Using the data and conclusions from the prior steps, tables and dashboards will distill the options for new segmentation and territories.
-Sometimes additional enrichment services or customer research is helpful at this stage to fill in knowledge gaps that are surfaced about customers.
+Using the prior data and conclusions, tables and dashboards will distill the options for new segmentation and territories.
+Additional enrichment services or customer research may help fill knowledge gaps.
 Sampling analysis can save time and allow us to infer the larger population if the customer base is large enough.
-Internal or industry benchmarking should also be considered at this stage.
+Internal or industry benchmarking should also be considered.

 -